mrhorrocks/mhox-good-things/README.md

-# Good Things Foundation starte template
+# Good Things Foundation starter template

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.